jchowdhury82/Used_Car_Price_Predictor/README.md

 **Application development**
-- Create Flask application to provide endpoints for prediction for the following input types from user
+- Create Flask application to provide endpoints for prediction for the following input types from users
+  - **Endpoint Name** : healthcheck
-  - Endpoint for user
+    - **API
 - Do initial modeling with RandomForest and XGBoost to determine initial feature importance
 - Select appropriate features
 - Do a **GridSearch** with **StackingRegressor** to determine the optimal model with hyperparameters.